PM Imran slashes petrol prices by Rs10, power tariff by Rs5 as part of relief measures for public

 "I want to tell my nation that if you want an independent foreign policy, you should never vote for a party whose leaders have properties and assets abroad.
 They will never draft an independent foreign policy."

+Talking about his recent visits to China and Russia, the prime minister said that these tours would have a far-reaching impact on the country's economy.

-Touching on his visit to China, the premier said that Pakistan received a lot of respect.
-About his trip to Russia, he said that it was necessary to visit Moscow as Pakistan needed to import wheat as well as for cooperation in the energy sector.
+He said that Pakistan had received a lot of respect during the visit to China.
+About his trip to Russia, he said that the government had to go to Moscow as Pakistan needed to import wheat and gas.

 PM defends Peca ordinance